LoadingMagic/BDO-Alerts/README.md

 Automated coupon tracking with platform support, redeem links, and auto-refresh functionality to keep all active coupons listed.

 🔧 Easy Setup
 Guided server setup that creates channels, roles, alerts, and default messages for you with backup/restore functionality just in case something is deleted by mistake.

-⚙️ Commands:
+✨ Use !help for full details.

 🌍 Multi-Region & Platform Support (ADMINISTRATOR)
 !region – View or change the BDO server region (NA, EU, Console NA, Console EU).
 !testregion – Test boss data fetching for a specific region.